NiklasGustafsson/azure-go-samples/arm/resources/create-vm/README.md

-# Creating a Windows Server VM Using Azure Resource Manager APIs
+# Creating a Windows Server VM Using ARM APIs

 This sample builds on the 'check-name' and 'create-group' ARM samples, which demonstrated how to authenticate and create a resource group, respectively.
 Now, it's time to kick it up a notch and do something real, create